-Quite simply, it our intention that every pupil, irrelevant or needs, achieves their full potential and develops a love of life-long learning through Birchwood's innovative curriculum design...
-Our Wheel or Wisdom.
+The English curriculum at Birchwood is made up of phonics and reading, GAPS (grammar, punctuation and spelling) and writing.
+Quite simply, it our intention that every pupil, irrelevant or needs, achieves their full literary potential and develops a love of life-long reading, writing and literature.

-Birchwood’s WOW curriculum is driven by a key text that launches the topic.
+Birchwood’s WOW curriculum is driven by key texts that launch the topic and drive the topic's theme, e.g. Stig of the Dump linked to the Stone Age in Year 3.
 Therefore, the school’s curriculum model is itself based upon literacy across the curriculum.
-In Years 3, 4, 5 and 6 a new initiative started in September’16 sees every child at Birchwood given their own copy of the class text each term.
+In Years 3, 4, 5 and 6 a new initiative started in September’16 which sees every child at Birchwood given their own copy of the class text each term.
 Children are permitted to take these texts home and read for homework resulting in increased reading stamina, and more time in class to use the class text to drive guided reading, topic and written work.
 The initial ‘driving text,’ is then supported with additional literature surrounding the same topic but introduces non – fiction, poetry and a range of other genres.
-We aim to provide a wide range of opportunities for our pupils to write for a purpose and for a real-life audience.
+We aim to provide a wide range of opportunities for our pupils to write for a purpose and for a real-life audience using excellent models of writing as a basis.
 This leads to pupils self-reflecting, critiquing and becoming fully immersed in their topic areas.

 Through English we aim to support this philosophy by: